Impression And Mouth Preparation

 Answer:

-It refers to a subjective sensation of a dry mouth, but not always, associated with salivary hypofunction
+Xerostomia refers to a subjective sensation of a dry mouth, but is not always associated with salivary hypofunction

 1. Developmental: